conmaol/maglocunus/AI/LLMs/tokenisation.md

 \[TO DO\]

-To summarise, the BPE training algorithm can be understand as a machine which accepts two inputs – a corpus of texts and a desired output vocabulary size – and which then outputs a vocabulary containing the right number of token types (ie. sequences of characters):
+To summarise, the BPE training algorithm can be understood as a machine which accepts two inputs – a corpus of texts and a desired output vocabulary size – and which then outputs a vocabulary containing the desired number of token types (ie. sequences of characters):

 ```mermaid
 graph LR